godotengine/godot-docs/tutorials/xr/openxr_render_models.rst

 The core methods for working with this API are listed
 below:

-.. list-table:: Render modele extension functions
+.. list-table:: Render model extension functions
    :header-rows: 1

    * - Function